Back to All Events

 After the guided portion, roam the galleries at your own pace with prompts in hand.
 Then reconnect with fellow creatives in the café over drinks, conversation, and perhaps a line or two you’d like to share.

 Each participant will receive a mini-journal and mechanical pencil—the perfect toolkit to inspire your creative journey.
-(TBD - working on this).
 This is part one of a multi-season collaboration between held and the PMA.
 Stay tuned for the Winter '26 event focused on mindful being while both in the galleries and outside in the world.

 Grace Hartigan (1922–2008) rapidly rose to national acclaim during the 1950s with her daring canvases that blended abstraction with elements of figuration.
 By Hartigan’s side were poets Daisy Aldan, Barbara Guest, James Merrill, Frank O’Hara, and James Schuyler.
 Their bold lyricism and critical support deeply inspired Hartigan, playing a crucial role in her success.
 She recalled that the rebellious spirit of these poets, many of whom were queer, fueled her independent artistic vision.